 Northern Mariana Islands (Mariana Archipelago)

-The US Commonwealth of the Northern Mariana Islands (CNMI) and Territory of Guam comprise the Mariana Archipelago.
+The US Commonwealth of the Northern Mariana Islands (CNMI) and the Territory of Guam comprise the Mariana Archipelago.
 Archaeological research has revealed evidence of fishing in the Mariana Archipelago dating back three millennia, showcasing the integral role that the surrounding ocean waters played in the everyday lives of its citizens.
 Occupations by the Spanish, Germans, Japanese and the United States significantly changed the composition of fishing activities throughout the archipelago, ultimately generating the conditions in the local shore- and boat-based fisheries observed today.
-The resources supported by the marine environment still depended on by locals for sustenance and cultural activities, and have become a staple of the Mariana tourist industry.
+The resources supported by the marine environment are still depended on by locals for sustenance and cultural activities.

 Overview

 The Mariana Archipelago is located on the other side of the dateline from the rest of the United States in the part of Oceania known as Micronesia.
-It is comprised of the CNMI and the US Territory of Guam, which are more closely related in heritage and tradition to other Micronesian archipelagos than to the United States.
+It is comprised of the Commonwealth of the Northern Mariana Islands (CNMI) and the US Territory of Guam, which are more closely related in heritage and tradition to other Micronesian archipelagos than to the United States.
 The CNMI and Guam shared a common geography, political status, history, culture and economy until 1898, when the archipelago was politically divided.

 The archipelago’s indigenous Chamorro and Refaluwasch communities have a history of fishing that spans over three millennia.
 Waves of colonization by Westerners beginning in the 1600s had a devastating impact on traditional fishing practices.
 Today, the expansion and development of fisheries are still constrained, and most of the fishermen in the archipelago participating in the bottomfish, crustacean and coral reef ecosystem fisheries do so primarily for subsistence, barter and, cultural sharing purposes, such as for fiestas and food exchanges with family and friends.